rodydavis/cache-control-dart/README.md

 # cache-control

-> Format and parse HTTP Cache-Control header
+> Dart only (no dependencies) package to parse and format HTTP Cache-Control header.

 Based on the [TypeScript implementation](https://github.com/tusbar/cache-control) and ported to Dart.